-This study assessed the decadal variability of the extratropical upper-tropospheric circulation by utilizing reanalysis data and diagnostics of local in space and time RWP amplitude (E), phase (Φ) , and phase speed (c_p) at 300 hPa.
-The main outcomes are hereafter summarized.
+This study assessed the decadal variability of the extratropical upper-tropospheric circulation by utilizing reanalysis data and diagnostics of local-in-space and local-in-time RWP amplitude (E), phase $(\Phi)$ , and phase speed $(c_p)$ at 300 hPa.
+The main outcomes are summarized hereafter.

-- The analysis of area-averaged seasonal-mean E time series during the 1900-2019 DJF and JJA seasons showed that NE Pacific exhibits a more pronounced interannual and decadal variability than N Atlantic, while both regions feature less interannual variability in JJA.
-The examined modern-era (ERA5, JRA-55, and MERRA-2) and historical (ERA-20C and CERA-20C) reanalysis datasets were found to be in close agreement with each other regarding the seasonal-mean E value in DJF, but less so in JJA where the historical ones systematically underestimate E. Focusing on the 1979-2019 period in ERA5, the decadal evolution of the daily-mean E probability distribution indicated seasonally- and regionally-varying trends in its mean and shape.
-Specifically, all parts of the NE Pacific E distribution exhibit a positive trend in DJF and negative trend in JJA, while the N Atlantic E distribution undergoes a narrowing in DJF and a shift toward smaller values in JJA. - Trends in the seasonal-mean RWP properties in the entire Northern and Southern Hemisphere extratropics were then assessed and some notable patterns of statistically significant values are highlighted here.
-A substantial part of the N Pacific, NE Atlantic, and S Asia undergoes positive E trends in DJF, whereas an E decrease is found in areas at higher latitudes in DJF and much of the Northern Hemisphere extratropics in JJA.
-The Southern Hemisphere extratropics are characterized by a poleward shift in the band of climatologically-maximum E values in DJF and widespread positive E trends in MAM.
-Zonally-extended trend patterns of alternating signs emerge in the trough-ridge occurrence ratio for MAM in the Northern Hemisphere and JJA in both hemispheres.
-When it comes to c_p , MAM features positive trends over parts of N Atlantic and most of Europe, as well as negative trends to the north of these regions and much of N Pacific.
-Furthermore, high-latitude areas of the N Atlantic experience negative c_p trends in JJA, while positive trends cover large parts of the Southern Hemisphere in DJF and MAM.
+The analysis of area-averaged seasonal-mean E time series during the 1900-2019 DJF and JJA seasons showed that the NE Pacific exhibits a more pronounced interannual and decadal variability than the N Atlantic, while both regions feature less interannual variability in JJA.
+The examined modern-era (ERA5, JRA-55, and MERRA-2) and historical (ERA-20C and CERA-20C) reanalysis datasets were found to be in close agreement with each other regarding the seasonal-mean E value in DJF, but less so in JJA where the historical ones systematically underestimate E. Focusing on the 1979-2019 period in ERA5, the decadal evolution of the daily-mean E probability distribution indicated seasonally and regionally varying trends in its mean and shape.
+Specifically, all parts of the NE Pacific E distribution exhibit

-- An assessment of bivariate $E-c_p$ probability distribution changes demonstrated that the aforementioned Northern Hemisphere trends are associated with varying shifts in the $E-c_p$ domain between seasons and regions, thus suggesting the absence of covariance between E and c_p at decadal time scales. - As illustrated for the Northern Hemisphere E and c_p fields in DJF, interannual and/or decadal variability prevail in many areas that do not exhibit monotonic trends in the 1979-2019 period.
+- a positive trend in DJF and negative trend in JJA, while the N Atlantic E distribution undergoes a narrowing in DJF and a shift toward smaller values in JJA. - Trends in the seasonal-mean RWP properties in the entire Northern and Southern Hemisphere extratropics were then assessed and some notable patterns of statistically significant values are highlighted here.
+A substantial part of the N Pacific, the NE Atlantic, and S Asia undergoes positive E trends in DJF, whereas an E decrease is found in areas at higher latitudes in DJF and much of the Northern Hemisphere extratropics in JJA.
+The Southern Hemisphere extratropics are characterized by a poleward shift in the band of climatologically maximum E values in DJF and widespread positive E trends in MAM.
+Zonally extended trend patterns of alternating signs emerge in the trough-ridge occurrence ratio for MAM in the Northern Hemisphere and JJA in both hemispheres.
+When it comes to $c{\rm p}$ , MAM features positive trends over parts of the N Atlantic and most of Europe, as well as negative trends to the north of these regions and much of the N Pacific.
+Furthermore, high-latitude areas of the N Atlantic experience negative $c_p$ trends in JJA, while positive trends cover large parts of the Southern Hemisphere in DJF and MAM. - An assessment of changes in the bivariate probability distribution of daily-mean E and cp demonstrated that the aforementioned Northern Hemisphere trends are associated with varying shifts in the E-cp domain between seasons and regions, thus suggesting the absence of covariance between E and cp at decadal timescales. - As illustrated for the Northern Hemisphere E and $c{\rm p}$ fields in DJF, interannual and/or decadal variability prevails in many areas that do not exhibit monotonic trends in the 1979-2019 period.
 Associated with that, it was found that sizable portions of the N Pacific and N America regions experience positive trends in the occurrence frequency of large-amplitude and/or quasi-stationary RWPs in DJF during 1999-2019.

-Overall, these results underscore that substantial seasonal and regional variations characterize the past decadal variability in RWP amplitude, phase, and phase speed, while monotonic trends emerge in these fields' probability distributions for specific areas, seasons, and time periods.
+Overall, these results underscore that substantial seasonal and regional variations characterize the past decadal variability in RWP amplitude, phase, and phase speed, while monotonic trends emerge in the probability distributions of these fields for specific areas, seasons, and time periods.